Archive for the ‘Scuba Courses’ Category

 We are quite proud of our children’s accomplishments and experiences diving.
 None of which would have been possible without the professional attention of Scuba Cat and most especially Sarah.
 I recommend that if you are looking to learn to dive, refresh your skills or increase your certification you do it with Scuba Cat.
 All I ask is when you are done diving for the day, you lift a cold Singha and mention me in a toast.

-Posted on July 21st, 2011 by Sarah | No Comments »
+Posted on July 21st, 2011 by admin-scubacat-dw | Comments Off on Another Scuba Cat Diving Certificate of Excellence 2011

 Scuba Cat Diving Phuket Thailand Learn to Dive

-Scuba Cat Diving Phuket Thailand PADI Instructor Internship
+Scuba Cat Diving Phuket Thailand Instructor Internship

 “I had a very professional and organised environment where I completed my divemaster and instructor internship.
 The divemaster course was the hard one, but today like an instructor, I feel very confident about the skills that I had learnt.
-I had the opportunity to guide customers on the boats, assist courses etc. I have 200+ dives now, and I am thankful to Scubacat, Vince Callaghan my instructor on divemaster, Christophe Pace, my course director on my IDC and Sarah Kench – general manager of Scubacat for providing me all the support, experience, excellent education and made me the dive instructor I am today.
-PADI should be very proud of this PADI Dive Centre”
+I had the opportunity to guide customers on the boats, assist courses etc. I have 200+ dives now, and I am thankful to Scubacat, Vince Callaghan my instructor on divemaster, Christophe Pace, my course director on my IDC and Sarah Kench – general manager of Scubacat for providing me all the support, experience, excellent education and made me the dive instructor I am today. should be very proud of this Dive Centre”